andyjost/Sprite/docs/source/Quickstart.rst

 Importing Curry
 ---------------

-To import a Curry module, import it relative to the virtual package :mod:`curry.lib`:
+To load a Curry module in to Python, import it relative to the virtual package :mod:`curry.lib`:

     >>> from curry.lib import Prelude